VJAI/Story_For_Next_Movie/README.md

 ![Story For Next Movie](https://github.com/VJAI/Story_For_Next_Movie/blob/master/Logo.jpg)

-I'm a day dreamer and I don't know it's because of my I'm a lunar piscean.
-I wish I could be a director or an actor but I know neither of them is gonna happen (atleast in this birth).
-I used to imagine a lot of characters, stories and sometimes I share with my wife or to a friend.
-I don't want these stories getting lost in wind.
-I'm not that good at writing and neither proficient in English.
-I just want to record them somewhere so others can easily access it.
-They are not complete stories but they have enough info to give the theme or the plot of the story.
-I share them in the hope that it may potentially trigger someone to write a book or create a movie.

-All of these stories are free.
-You are free to copy the characters or the complete story and tweak the way you want.
-All I request is one thing.
-Please drop a reference to this repo in your material that will make me more happy than anything.
+I'm a day dreamer and I dream about a lot interesting characters and stories.
+In this place I record all of them.
+These stories are written in short and they have enough information to write a lengthy novel or create a wonderful movie.
+Each story has a price tag attach to it.
+Once the story is purchased they acquire the full rights to do anything with it.
+If more parties are interested in a story then it goes for bidding and the one who pays the maximum will own it.

-> *All of these stories are born from my own mind and if they relates to any book or movie, it's not by intent.*
+> *All of these stories are born from my own mind and if they relates to any book or movie or real character(s) it's just by coincidence.*

-💰 DONATIONS ARE ACCEPTED 💰

-📧 vijay.prideparrot AT gmail.com
+For buying please contact me @ vijay.prideparrot AT gmail.com